brevzin/cpp_proposals/3289_consteval_blocks/consteval-blocks.md

 toc: true
 ---

+# Revision History

+Since [@P3289R0], updated wording to make a consteval block distinct from a `static_assert`.

 # Introduction

 Several proposals that produce side effects as part of constant evaluation are in flight.
-That includes [@P2996R2] (“Reflection for C++26”) and [@P2758R2] (“Emitting messages at compile time”).
+That includes [@P2996R7] (“Reflection for C++26”) and [@P2758R3] (“Emitting messages at compile time”).
 Such a capability, in turn, quickly gives rise to the desire to evaluate such constant expressions in declarative contexts.

 Currently, this effect can be shoe-horned into `static_assert` declarations, but the result looks arcane.
 For example, P2996 contains the following code in an example: